I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_halt.md

 NDIS is halting the miniport adapter in response to a Plug and Play (PnP) remove message.

-#### NdisHaltDeviceInstanceDeInitialized

-NDIS is halting the miniport adapter in response to an intermediate driver calling the
-       <mshelp:link keywords="netvista.ndisimdeinitializedeviceinstance" tabindex="0"><b>
-       NdisIMDeInitializeDeviceInstance</b></mshelp:link> function.

-#### NdisHaltDevicePoweredDown

-NDIS is halting the miniport adapter because the system is going to a sleeping state.

-#### NdisHaltDeviceSurpriseRemoved

-The miniport adapter has been surprise removed and the hardware is not present.

 #### NdisHaltDeviceFailed

 The miniport adapter is being removed because of a hardware failure.
 Either the miniport driver